Tchez/brain-blog/README.md

 - **Foundations** – reusable concepts and fundamentals (math, ML, protocols, etc.)
 - **Jorneys** – thematic deep dives like _Learning AI_ (starting with the book _Why Machines Learn?_)
-- **Tutorials** – practical and focused guides based on what I study and build

 ---